alan2207/bulletproof-react/docs/application-overview.md

 The application is very simple.
 Users can create teams where other users can join, and they can run discussions on different topics between each other.

+A team is created during the registration if the user didn't chose to join an existing team and the user becomes the admin of it.

 ## Data model

-The development of this project is driven by mocking API server and the data with msw.
-It contains the following models:
+The application contains the following models:

 - User - can have one of these roles: